kiwiirc/plugin-conference/README.md

 By default, this plugin uses Jisti's public servers.
-To use your own servers, simply install Jitsi Meet (https://jitsi.org/downloads/), and edit KiwiIRC's config file to use your own domain.
+To use your own servers, simply install Jitsi Meet (https://jitsi.org/downloads/), and edit KiwiIRC's config.json file to use your own domain.
 Like so: